Arlecchino (Genshin Impact): Design and voice acting

 Arlecchino's name derives from the Italian term arlecchino, a stock character from commedia dell'arte.
 Her birth name, Peruere, means "to burn away" in Latin.
 In Japanese, Arlecchino is voiced by Nanako Mori.
 Mori explained that when she first received Arlecchino's character profile, she reflected on how to portray such a morally ambiguous figure.
-Although an antagonist, Arlecchino is not driven by malice; her relationship with the protagonists is distant, but not hostile.
+Although a member of the antagonistic Fatui, Arlecchino is not driven by malice, and her relationship with the protagonists, while distant, is not hostile.
 In terms of tone and delivery, Mori said that the developers wanted Arlecchino to convey an image "cooler than a man", leading her to use a strong and charismatic voice.
 Arlecchino is voiced by Huang Ying in Chinese, Erin Yvette in English, and Lee Myung-hee in Korean.

 Appearances

-Arlecchino's real name is Peruere Shezhevna.
+Arlecchino's real name is Peruere Snezhevna.
 An orphan from the ancient Crimson Moon Dynasty, she was adopted by the previous bearer of the "Knave" codename, Crucabena.
 Crucabena ruled the House of the Hearth with cruelty, seeking to determine her successor through a deadly battle royale.
 Peruere and Crucabena's own daughter, Clervie, resisted her tyranny but repeatedly failed.
 At sixteen, unable to fight or escape, Clervie chose to die at Peruere's hands.
 One year later, Peruere, hardened by suffering and newly granted a Vision, finally killed Crucabena.
 She then entered the service of the Tsaritsa of Snezhnaya as the new Knave, and was bestowed the name "Arlecchino".
 Taking control of the House of the Hearth, she abandoned the title of "Mother" used by her predecessor, instead declaring herself "Father".
 Under her leadership, the children came to trust and respect her, and gained the freedom to choose their own futures.

 Arlecchino is the master of the Fatui's intelligence agency in Fontaine, the House of the Hearth.
 Rather than a wholly villainous figure, she is portrayed as an antihero.
 Although cold and ruthless, she cares deeply for the children of the House of the Hearth, serving as their steadfast protector and "Father".
-She is known to sympathize with the death of her colleague "La Signora", and despises her fellow Fatui Harbinger "Il Dottore" for his obsession with human experimentation, wishing she could kill him.
+She is known to sympathize with the death of her colleague "La Signora", and despises and distrusts her fellow Fatui Harbinger "Il Dottore" for his obsession with human experimentation, wishing she could kill him.
 Despite her high standing among the children, her reputation among fellow Fatui Harbingers is poor, with Tartaglia and the Wanderer calling her crazy and insane.

 The House of the Hearth is both an orphanage and an intelligence agency.
 Arlecchino adopts orphans from across Teyvat, training them as Fatui operatives tasked with combat missions or espionage.
 Children raised there take new surnames: males as "Snezhnevich" and females as "Snezhevna", meaning "son/daughter of snow".

+Gameplay

+Arlecchino is a five-star Pyro user who wields a long-handled scythe in combat.
+Her combat skills involve using a mechanic known as the Bond of Life, which hinders healing in exchange for increasing attack damage.
+Her Elemental Burst can undo this and restore health.
+Arlecchino also appears as a boss.